AWhetter/pathseq/doc/source/format.rst

    or the range is in the string and has a blank stem and prefix.

    Therefore the loose format can only make a best guess at how to interpret a sequence string.
-   The strict format can be parsed consistently.
+   The simple format can be parsed consistently.

 Stem